Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Experiments

 \section{Experiments}

-In this section, we introduce the implementation details of our method, firstly.
-Afterward, we describe the biphasic photo-sketch datasets and evaluation criterion which is applied in the experiments.
-Next, the experimental results are presented from both quantitative and qualitative perspectives, which show the effectiveness of our proposed method.
-Finally, we conduct the ablation study to verify the utility of each module we proposed.
+In this section, we first introduce the implementation details of our method.
+Then, we describe the datasets and evaluation criteria.
+Next, the experimental results are presented from both quantitative and qualitative perspectives, showing the effectiveness of our proposed method.
+Finally, we conduct the ablation study to verify each module.